 Bar Codes – Where Products Come From (This is all not true)

 If the UPC starts with a 0 – 9 it is from USA or Canada.
 Read on down for the other country’s codes.
 Very helpful information.
 I checked the cans and cereal in the cupboard, and they all started with 0 – 9.
 This makes it very easy.

 HOW TO READ BAR CODES…(very good to know)

 I am going to watch those barcodes a LOT more now… I am busy reading the ingredients..

 ALWAYS READ THE LABELS ON THE PRODUCTS YOU BUY–NO MATTER WHAT THE FRONT OF THE BOX OR PACKAGE SAYS, TURN IT OVER AND READ THE BACK—CAREFULLY!

-With all the food and other products now coming from China, it is best to make sure you read label at the store and especially Walmart when buying food or other products.
+With all the food and other products now coming from China, it is best to make sure you read labels at the store and especially at Walmart when buying food or other products.

-Many products no longer show where they were made, only give where the distributor is located.
-It is important to read the bar code to track it’s origin.
+Many products no longer show where they were made, only show where the distributor is.
+It is important to read the bar code to track its origin.